archriste/arc-nextjs/README.md

 # christe.co
 <sup>Built on [Next.js](https://github.com/vercel/next.js) with [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss), hosted by Vercel.</sup>

-## Welcome to the readme! 👋

-I want to start by thanking all the developers that have spent their lives creating the tools we use every day.
-Twenty years ago, I logged on to the internet for the first time using MSN dialup and it's amazing to see how much has changed since then.
-You've made countless dreams come true.

 ## Contact 💌

 If you have any feedback or suggestions, feel free to email me at **alain@christe.co**.
 Or if you just want to chat, that's fine too!